 1. Introduction

 Harmful algal blooms (HABs) that produce biotoxins that accumulate in seafood species represent a growing threat to public health and marine fisheries and aquaculture (Hallegraeff et al., 2021).
-More than 200 taxa of marine algae produce biotoxins that threaten human health (Lundholm et al., 2009) with risk present in nearly all coastal waters (OBIS, 2025).
+More than 200 taxa of marine algae produce biotoxins that threaten human health (Lundholm et al., 2009), with risk present in nearly all coastal waters (OBIS, 2025).
 Collectively, these toxins cause seven major poisoning syndromes in humans – paralytic, amnesic, diarrhetic, neurotoxic, azaspiracid, cyanotoxin, and ciguatera poisoning – with new toxins and syndromes discovered each decade (Nicolas et al., 2017).
 These syndromes cause symptoms ranging from gastrointestinal issues to neurological issues to death (Grattan et al., 2016).
-As a result, managers often close fisheries and aquaculture to protect public health, which results in significant socioeconomic impacts from lost commercial, recreational, and cultural activities (Moore et al., 2020).
+As a result, managers often close fisheries and aquaculture to protect public health, which can cause significant socioeconomic impacts from lost commercial, recreational, and cultural activities (Moore et al., 2020).
 HABs are expected to increase in frequency, duration, and intensity with climate change (IPCC, 2019), making them critical to study to ensure that seafood can safely remain a source of healthy, sustainable food for a growing human population.

 To protect public health, many governments use biotoxin monitoring programs to track seafood safety and manage fisheries and aquaculture operations that are vulnerable to biotoxin risk (Andersen et al., 2004).
 In general, these programs monitor the toxicity of seafood species and trigger management actions when toxicity rises above a threshold deemed unsafe for human consumption, commonly referred to as the “action threshold” (Langlois and Morton, 2018).
 The management action, which could be a closure or an evisceration requirement (i.e., required removal of toxic body parts), is not ceased until toxicity falls below the action threshold, often after several successive tests to ensure safety.
 Ideally, all vulnerable species would be monitored to fully protect public health (Costa et al., 2017) and sampling would be highly spatially and temporally resolved to protect public health while also avoiding unnecessary management restrictions (Free et al., 2022).
 However, given limited resources to support expensive lab testing, expansive taxonomic, spatial, and temporal coverage is rarely possible (Langlois and Morton, 2018).
 Improving the cost-effectiveness of biotoxin monitoring is thus necessary to monitor more species, in more places, at more times.
 This could be achieved by either lowering the cost of each test (i.e., cheaper monitoring) or by lowering the number of tests required to effectively manage risk (i.e., more efficient monitoring).